 If you need a quick break from hiking, camping and surfing, take some time to explore the Old Port District for a quintessential Maine experience.
 The city is full of creatives, makers and entrepreneurs with super cool storefronts that are definitely worth a visit.
 Some of my favorite finds were More & Co., Maine Surfers Union and Judith Maine.
 As for eats and sips, check out Central Provisions which is tucked away on a cobblestone side street and The Thirsty Pig, a fun place with good food and craft brews.

 The observatory is a fixture in the seacoast city and a symbol of its maritime roots.
 Trek up to Munjoy Hill to take a tour of the waterfront landmark and you’ll be spoiled with panoramic views of the city and of course, a unique view of the ocean beyond the barrier islands.
 Admission for adults is $10 and $5 for children ages 6-16.

 11) Take a self-guided brewery tour

-The city alone has nearly 20 breweries — some brick and mortar and some on wheels — that makes this Maine city a haven for beer lovers (that’s me!).
-Many of the breweries are located close to one another, so it was easy to do a self-guided walking tour… that is, until, you know, walking got a little hard towards the end and sitting down for dinner was a much better plan.
+The city alone has nearly 20 breweries — some brick and mortar and some on wheels — that makes this Maine city a haven for beer lovers.
+Many of the breweries are located close to one another, so it is easy to do a self-guided walking tour… that is, until, you know, walking gets a little hard towards the end and sitting down for dinner is a much better plan.

 12) Get Caffeinated at Tandem Coffee